Search

 For more information and summaries of each of the stations: click here

+| What: A chance to win your dream wooden dory in the name of wild fish for just $100!
+Only 250 tickets will be sold, so don’t miss your chance!
 The Prize: 17’ Ray’s River Dory Rogue Drift Boat – personally built by the founder of Ray’s River Dories, C. Ray Heater!
 Includes: Boat cover, trailer, and three spruce oars with tip guards.
-Condition: Lightly used
+Condition: Lightly used When: Tickets are on sale now through 5pm on Saturday, August 17th, 2024.
+The lucky winner* will be pulled in-person at our 6th Annual Homewaters Roundup in Bend, OR on Saturday, August 17th! |

 That’s right, a Ray’s River Dories Rogue wooden drift boat, complete with a trailer, cover, and a set of oars could be yours!
 This is your best (and most economical) shot to win your very own wooden drift boat for only $100!
 Act fast – with only 250 tickets available, now is the time to get your raffle ticket today and make your dory fishing dreams a reality!
 The lucky winner will be pulled in person at our 6th Annual Homewaters Roundup in Bend, OR on Saturday, August 17th! *Need not be present to win.

-For those in the Central Oregon area wishing to attend on August 17th, Homewaters Roundup in-person tickets are FREE, but registration is requested, so RSVP todayif you haven’t already!
+For those in the Central Oregon area wishing to attend on August 17th, Homewaters Roundup in-person tickets are FREE, but registration is requested, so RSVP today if you haven’t already!
 Join us for a lovely evening of fellowship, festivities, live music, food, beverages, and other exciting raffle prizes, benefitting Oregon’s native fish and wild rivers.
 You don’t need to be present at the Roundup to win the Dream Dory Raffle, but we’d sure love to see you there!

 In this video, Simon works his way through a beautiful stream on a hot day.
 He primarily uses a Dry-Dropper setup to search and work his way through some beautiful water.
 This video marks the beginning of more “on the water” content coming from our Youtube channel @caddisflyshop.
 This will highlight local waters and fisheries beyond.
 They will focus on skills and helpful tips for beginners and experienced anglers alike.
 Stay tuned for more on the water fishing videos from us!
 Feel free to give us feedback on the video and let us know what you’d like us to cover next!
 All of the gear and more can be found on our website, caddisflyshop.com.